Documentation Index

 - Responds with a link to the created ticket

-- Attempts to resolve tickets using AI guidance and help desk workflows
+- Attempts to resolve tickets using AI Skills and help desk workflows

 - Provides the complete support experience for end users